arielleang/well-read/docs/index.md

 Fantasy is an expansive genre with a variation of sub-genres that are ever-expanding.
 The **Well-Read** Service provides you with book recommendations based on the reader persona with which you identify most.
 The service suggests novels based on pace, topics covered, and themes.
-Use the **Well-Read** service to discover a variety of niche books that complement your reading style.
+Use the **Well-Read** Service to discover a variety of niche books that complement your reading style.

 [_^ Back to top_](#well-read-service-api-documentation-for-a-fantasy-book-recommendation-service)